hmda77/STM32F429ZIT6_OTA/README.md

 - [ ] Write A PC Tool for fownload Application Binary File (ABF)
 - [ ] Write An Application For NodeMCU Get and Store the ABF From Internet
 - [ ] Write An Application For NodeMCU to Upgrade STM32 IC

+## Usage:
+- Clone this Repositpry.
+- set STM32CubeIDE Workspace to this Project.